mkh-user/Godot-Assets/README.md

 Asset library for Godot engine

 ---
-Hi, I'm hosting and sharing my assets for Godot engine here, you can see the content list (or it's recommended to check out the files):
+Hi, I'm hosting and sharing my assets for Godot engine here, you can see the content list:

 ## Resources
 ### Classes